Scott Mills: Scott Mills: The Musical

-On 14 May 2009, a musical based on Mills' life was announced, to be performed at the Edinburgh Festival 2009.
-The musical ran for three nights between 11 and 13 August at the Pleasance One Theatre in Edinburgh.
+On 14 May 2009, a musical based on Mills' life was announced, to be performed at the Edinburgh Festival Fringe 2009.
+The musical ran for three nights between 11 and 13 August at the Pleasance One Theatre.
 The musical was born from an internet rumour that Mills would perform in Rick Rolling The Musical as Rick Astley and other 1980s musicians.
 He denied this rumour on his radio show, and listeners' suggestions to create a musical based on his life became a reality.
 Some songs for the musical were composed and sent in by listeners to his radio show.
 The musical is available for viewing on the BBC Radio 1 website.

-Mills did another Edinburgh Fringe show in 2010.
-He was challenged to do a one-man show, as was his co-host, Rebecca Huxtable, his producer, The One That Doesn't Speak, and ex-Newsbeat sports reporter, Mark Chapman.
-Mills did his show as 'The Bjorn Identity', the story of Jason Bjorn, essentially, the Bourne Identity to the music of ABBA.
+Mills was challenged to do a one-man show at Edinburgh Fringe in 2010 by his co-hosts and production team.
+The Bjorn Identity was a parody of The Bourne Identity, telling the story of Jason Bjorn with the music of ABBA.

 Television work

 In addition to his radio work, he has also appeared on various television shows, playing both as a character and as himself.
 His main acting role was as reporter Paul Lang in the BBC medical drama Casualty, appearing in episodes in both 2006 and 2007.
 He also had a cameo in the BBC Scotland soap opera River City after praising the show highly on his radio show.
 He also appeared as a police officer in the Channel 4 soap opera Hollyoaks in 2008.

 Mills has appeared as a contestant or guest on programmes including Mastermind, Supermarket Sweep, Children in Need, Most Haunted and Never Mind the Buzzcocks, and has appeared in the show Identity, hosted by Donny Osmond.

 He narrated the music TV show The Pop Years which, coincidentally, was also narrated by fellow BBC Radio 1 DJ Edith Bowman.
-He has presented high-profile programmes including the Wednesday night National Lottery draw on BBC 1 and his own pilot (featured on the radio show) of Reverse-a-Word.
+He has presented high-profile programmes including the Wednesday night National Lottery draw on BBC One and his own pilot (featured on the radio show) of Reverse-a-Word.
 He has narrated Dating in the Dark on Living.
 In February 2008, he presented Upstaged on the newly re-launched BBC Three.
 He also hosted a BBC Three television show called Radio 1 on Three, inspired by his radio show.

-In February 2011, Mills presented a documentary for BBC Three called The World's Worst Place to Be Gay?.
+In February 2011, Mills presented a BBC Three documentary about Uganda called The World's Worst Place to Be Gay?.

 Mills appeared on series 12 of Strictly Come Dancing and his dance partner was Joanne Clifton, sister of Kevin, who also dances on the show.
 They came 11th in the competition after being eliminated in week 6.

 Mills won, alongside Stark, the first episode of the two-episode Robot Wars: Battle of the Stars (2016) with their robot Arena Cleaner, which was a collaboration with Dave Moulds, who drove Carbide, second place in the preceding series.
 This was broadcast over the Christmas and New Year period 2016.

+Mills and his husband Sam competed in, and won the second series of Celebrity Race Across the World travelling across South America.